 In the 1920’s, dairies in the U.S. started using cooling tanks and pumps -- enabling them to bring good quality dairy products to family dinner tables.
 One of the major ways that Land O’Lakes, Inc. worked to build and maintain its reputation amongst consumers in the 1920’s was to broadcast on the radio about improvements in butter quality.
 After the initial broadcast, 1,500 listeners wrote in with letters, praising the show.

-Almost 100 years later in Rwanda, Land O’Lakes International Development’s USAID Rwanda Dairy Competitiveness Program II also leveraged radio to educate Rwanda’s rural population about the nutritional benefits of milk.
-With nearly 70 percent of Rwanda’s population living in rural areas, these shows have a unique ability to reach audiences no matter the continent or time period.
+Almost 100 years later in Rwanda, Land O’Lakes Venture37’s USAID Rwanda Dairy Competitiveness Program II also leveraged radio to educate Rwanda’s rural population about the nutritional benefits of milk.
+With nearly 70 percent of Rwanda’s population living in rural areas, these shows have a unique ability to reach audiences, no matter the continent or time period.

-Today, Land O’Lakes International Development is working at another level in Rwanda, helping to create the infrastructure necessary to make sure the cooperative legacy can live on across the East African region: including improving access to finance for farmers, training cooperative leaders on good governance practices and advocating for cooperative legislation in Rwanda.
+Today, Land O’Lakes Venture37 is working at another level in Rwanda, helping to create the infrastructure necessary to make sure the cooperative legacy can live on across the East African region: including improving access to finance for farmers, training cooperative leaders on good governance practices and gender advocacy work, and advocating for cooperative legislation in Rwanda.

 If that sounds a bit familiar that may be because it’s a mirror of what Land O’Lakes, Inc. is doing in the U.S.

 We offer financial service, provide training to current and future co-op leaders and advocate on behalf of our member-owners at both the state and federal level.
 Why?
 Because we know cooperatives are economic engines, powered by farmers -- both here and across the world.